leoMurtha/tindery/README.md

 # Tindery
-Tinder bot that automates swiping using machine/deep learning.
+Tinder bot that automates swiping using machine/deep learning using TensorFlow/Keras API.

 ## Pipeline